ccccmark/hollow_memories/README.md

 ### I get a "Conversion failed!" error from FFmpeg

-- There is an issue with newer FFmpeg releases when there is a different protocol for audio and video. (dash vp9+https m4a/opus)
+- There is an issue with newer FFmpeg releases when there is a different protocol for audio and video.
 - FFmpeg versions before 3.1.4 do not have this issue.
-- `-S quality,res,fps,proto,codec:vp9.2` will prefer https over dash so it will not download the vp9 version
+- you can fix this by using `-S quality,res,fps,proto,codec:vp9.2` which will prefer https+avc over dash+vp9

 ### How do I do stuff not mentioned here?